2D Animation Studio Tools & Techniques That Are Dominating 2025

 Dynamic Camera Movement

 Static scenes are dead.
 Modern 2D animation doesn’t shy away from depth and motion.
-Tools like Harmony and After Effects allow 2D animation studio to fake a 3D parallax effect, using layered backgrounds and smart zoom to create immersive shots.
+Tools like Harmony and After Effects enable a 2D animation studio to create a 3D parallax effect, using layered backgrounds and smart zoom to produce immersive shots.

 Cut-Out Animation with Hybrid Transitions